lrkhan/SwiftUI_DecisionMaker/README.md

 ### Rolling For An Option
 <img src="./Images/RollOption.png" width="250" alt="Roll for an Option Alert" class="center">

 Clicking on the "Dice" button returns a random option in the form of an alert.
-The user can dismiss the alert an reroll if they would like to.
+The user can dismiss the alert and reroll if they would like to.